If You Burn In A Tanning Bed Can You Tan The Next Day?

 Use SPF

-You might think that it is counterproductive to use sunscreen when tanning in a tanning bed, but it is absolutely essential.
-Your skin needs protection from the UV rays damaging your skin, as you want to build a tan instead of turning red.
+Your skin needs protection from the UV rays that damage your skin, as you want to build a tan instead of turning red.

 No matter how tanned you might be already, you should always use sunscreen when spending time in a tanning bed.